vtsatskin/TrippyThumbs/SmartTiles/exploration/opera/README.md

 # Smart Tiles Discovery

+## Discussion

+### Strengths
+- Easy way to discover new tiles through suggested results including smart tiles and previous history.
+- Carrousel is an effective way of showing new content without user interaction.
+- Using existing cookies for website (such as gmail, youtube) is a painless way of setup.

+### Weaknesses
+- Visibility for editing normal and smart tiles is lacking.
+I personally did not know the option existed until 5 tiles in.
+- No uniform visual styles for tiles
+- Some apps have lengthly/complicated setup procedure.
+Tiles should "just work" with minimal involvement from user.
+- No uniform style for preferences pages.

 ## Editing Tiles

 Editing a normal website tile.
 This brings up a popover which allows editing of